Taming the digital data frontier

 The data set is huge – over 2bn Tb are added daily.
 If nobody is talking about your brand it is because frankly, it’s too dull!
 One big difference between elicited data and the spontaneous data out there in the web space is this – ‘the absence of feedback is feedback’!

-David Walker, Founding Partner & CEO Happen; Co-founder Winkle
+David Walker, Founding Partner & CEO Happen; Co-founder of Winkle